meysamaghighi/UglyCalc/README.md

 # UglyCalc
-A simple calculator with lazy evaluation.
+Simple calculator with add, subtract and multiply that supports lazy evaluation.

 ## Setting up
 ### Install